 The best sales reps understand their marketplace they will:

-• Know the typical sign-off process and be well prepared to provide what is needed when documents are required.
+- Know the typical sign-off process and be prepared to provide what is needed when documents are required.

-They know so much about their target market that they get up in the morning and cannot wait to get to work.
-The best sales reps know that they have to know their customers inside out to succeed, which means optimising oneself to a single outcome.
+They know so much about their target market that they get up in the morning and cannot wait to work.
+The best sales reps know that they have to know their customers to succeed, which means optimising oneself to a single outcome.
 Become an expert on the product, service and customer.

 Only you can bring that kind of personal application to the table.
-Once achieved, you will start filling your pipeline with opportunities to convert.
+Once you achieve it, you will start filling your pipeline with opportunities to convert.

 Design your daily prospecting strategy

 Upon reading this, you may feel I have covered prospecting in-depth in this article.
-However, many people know what they should be doing to fill their funnel but rarely achieve it.
-Typically because they never build a structure around their day-to-day activities, it becomes easy to "wing it" or procrastinate.
+However, many people know what they should do to fill their funnel but rarely achieve it.
+Typically, because they never build a structure around their day-to-day activities, it becomes easy to "wing it" or procrastinate.

 A good sales rep gets routine into their day, and it could look something like this:

-• Plan for tomorrows day and do any prep that is needed
+- Plan for tomorrow day and do any prep that is needed

-Whatever you choose to do as a sales rep, having structure makes for good habits, good habits bring success, and success brings reward.
-Combined means as a salesperson, you are preparing to build a well-optimised sales funnel.
+Whatever you choose to do as a sales rep, structure makes for good habits; good habits bring success, and success brings reward.
+Combined, this means that you are preparing to build a well-optimised sales funnel as a salesperson.

 If you read this article and feel you can take away pointers for your sales process, that's great.
-The linked articles should also be read to give you greater context.
-This article was updated on 23/12/2021.
+The linked articles should also be read to give you more significant context.
+This article was updated on 22/03/2025.

-However, if you are looking for an agency to help set up your sales environment, be that CRM or CRM migration, sales materials or a full-on sales enablement program, please book some time with our team here directly.
+However, if you are looking for an agency to help set up your sales environment, be it CRM or CRM migration, sales materials, or a full-on sales enablement program, please book some time with our team.